-&lt;sup>4The use of enumeration and other similarities between this part of our work to "Inductive Inference" or work in AI, notably Hutter's "Universal AI" [8], has confused some reviewers into believing the problems tackled are the same.
+4The use of enumeration and other similarities between this part of our work to "Inductive Inference" or work in AI, notably Hutter's "Universal AI" [8], has confused some readers into believing the problems tackled are the same.
 We stress that this is a similarity in solutions, and not in the problem that we are hoping to tackle.
+For further discussion, see Section 1.4.